awsdocs/amazon-s3-userguide/doc_source/enable-server-access-logging.md

 The log objects are written and owned by the S3 log delivery account, and the bucket owner is granted full permissions on the log objects\.
 You can optionally use target grants to grant permissions to other users so that they can access the logs\.
 For more information, see [PUT Bucket logging](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTBucketPUTlogging.html)\.

 **Note**
 If the target bucket uses the bucket owner enforced setting for Object Ownership, you can't use target grants to grant permissions to other users\.
-To grant permissions to others, you can use update the bucket policy on the target bucket\.
+To grant permissions to others, you can update the bucket policy on the target bucket\.
 For more information, see [Permissions for log delivery](#grant-log-delivery-permissions-general)\.

-Amazon S3 also provides the [GET Bucket logging](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTBucketGETlogging.html) API to retrieve logging configuration on a bucket\.
+Amazon S3 also provides the [GET Bucket logging](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTBucketGETlogging.html) API operation to retrieve the logging configuration on a bucket\.
 To delete the logging configuration, you send the `PUT` Bucket logging request with an empty `BucketLoggingStatus`\.

 ```
 1. <BucketLoggingStatus xmlns="http://doc.s3.amazonaws.com/2006-03-01">
 2. </BucketLoggingStatus>
 ```

-You can use either the Amazon S3 API or the AWS SDK wrapper libraries to enable logging on a bucket\.
+To enable logging on a bucket, you can use either the Amazon S3 API or the AWS SDK wrapper libraries\.

 ### Using the AWS SDKs<a name="enable-logging-sdk"></a>